 Clean housing, fresh air, healthy pastures with a big variety of natural grasses, legumes and a healthy concoction of minerals work together to keep our animals healthy and happy.

 The kelp, mineral, and diatomaceous earth is offered as free choice to our cattle all year long.

 The kelp and minerals boosts their immune system and digestion and the diatomaceous earth is a finely ground shell that is used to reduce parasites.

 We clean their housing with an all-natural clay disinfectant.
-All of the mineral, kelp, diatomaceous earth and clay cleaner are chemical free and purchased from Bio-Ag Consulatants in Wellesley, On.
+All of the mineral, kelp, diatomaceous earth and clay cleaner are chemical free.

 How Our Grass-fed Beef is Processed